 Record data in a format that allows it to be easily accessed or obtained.
-Students can describe how the data they have acquired can be stored in different ways using different representations and/or software.
-It is important to select the most suitable representation.
+Students can describe how the data they have acquired can be stored in different ways using different representations and/or software, and select the most suitable representation is important.

 Organise data explores the ways we order, sort and arrange data to assist us with interpretation in different contexts.

 Use data and its characteristics, properties and patterns to form a conclusion or derive meaning from it.
 Students can work with data that requires some simple processing using software.
 This could be in the form of things such as simple spreadsheet calculations or using data in code.
 They draw conclusions about the data as a result of this processing.